 Dances of Telangana include the dances and the music of South India.
 Perini Sivatandavam or Perini Thandavam is an ancient dance form from Telangana which has been revived in recent times.
 It originated and prospered in Telangana during the Kakatiya dynasty of Warangal, now the Warangal District of Telangana.
 Perini Thandavam is a dance form usually performed by males.
-It is called as the "Dance of Warriors".
-Warriors before leaving to the battlefield enact this dance before the idol of Lord Shiva.
+It is called the "Dance of Warriors".
+Warriors before leaving for the battlefield enact this dance before the idol of Lord Shiva.
 Perini Sivatandavam reached its pinnacle during the rule of the Kakatiyas Dynasty who established their dynasty at Warangal and ruled for almost two centuries with much pomp and power.

 Music of Telangana

 Telangana has a diverse way of music.
 The music of Telangana shows the variation of Carnatic Music to Folk Music.
 Kancherla Gopanna, popularly known as Bhakta Ramadasu or Bhadrachala Ramadasu was a 17th-century Indian devotee of Lord Rama and a composer of Carnatic music.
 He is one of the famous vaggeyakaras (a person who not only composes the lyrics but also sets them to music in the Telugu language.
 The folk songs of Telangana had left a thoughtful impact on the Statehood movement as it played a significant role in the success of the Dhoom-Dham, a cultural event that was a vital part of the agitations.
 Oggu Katha is a conventional art of folklore singing, praising and narrating the stories of South Indian Hindu Gods like Mallana, Beerappa, and Yellamma.
 It originated among the Yadavas and Kuruma Golla communities of Telangana, who devoted themselves to the singing of ballads in praise of Lord Shiva.